Cross-country skiing in Davos Klosters

 Davos Klosters cross-country ski trail network

-The trails are officially open daily from 8:00 a.m. to 5:00 p.m.
-There is no trail closing time check.
+The cross-country ski trails are officially open daily from 8 a.m. to 5 p.m.
+There is no trail inspection at the end of the season.

-The cross-country ski trail network in Davos Klosters includes over 100 km of classic trails and 75 km of skating trails of all levels of difficulty.
+The Davos Klosters cross-country ski trail network comprises over 190 km of classic and skating trails of all difficulty levels.
 They all have one thing in common: they are perfectly groomed.
-In addition, you will find a heart trail at the cross-country skiing center in Davos and at the sports center in Klosters, as well as special dog trails along the Landwasser.
+In addition, you'll find a heart-shaped trail and special dog trails along the Landwasser River at the Davos Cross-Country Ski Center and the Klosters Sports Center.

 Langlaufen auf den Loipen in Davos Klosters